StrCGAN: A Generative Framework for Stellar Image Restoration: Introduction

 \section{Introduction}

-The study of celestial objects through astrophotography is hindered by the inherent limitations of small-telescope observations, such as those from the MobilTelesco dataset\cite{mobilTelescoDataset}, which produce low-resolution images that obscure critical morphological details of stars, galaxies, and nebulae.
-These images, often constrained by atmospheric distortion and hardware limitations, pose significant challenges for astronomical analysis, where high-fidelity representations are essential for identifying stellar features and tracking cosmic evolution.
-Traditional image enhancement techniques, including manual processing and basic interpolation, fail to restore fine details, while common generative models like CycleGAN\cite{Jung2019}, although effective for 2D image-to-image translation, struggle with the volumetric and spectral complexities of astrophysical data.
-As a result, these models often produce distorted stellar morphologies and inadequate resolution, undermining their utility for large-scale celestial mapping.
+The study of stellar objects through astrophotography is hindered by the inherent limitations of small-telescope observations, such as those from the MobilTelesco dataset \cite{mobilTelescoDataset}, which produce low-resolution images that obscure critical morphological details of stars, galaxies, and nebulae.
+These images, often constrained by atmospheric distortion and hardware limitations, pose significant challenges for astronomical analysis, where high-fidelity representations are essential for identifying stellar morphological dimensions (shape and coverage over pixels) and tracking cosmic evolution.
+Traditional image enhancement techniques, including manual post-processing and basic interpolation, fail to restore fine details across a variety of targets, while common generative models such as CycleGAN \cite{Jung2019}, although effective for commercial applications, struggle with the feature-deficiency of astrophysical data.
+As a result, these models often produce distorted stellar morphologies and inadequate resolution, undermining their utility for scientific resolution boosting.

 A central challenge in this domain is also feature deficiency, where critical structures occupy only a small fraction of the image and are often buried in background noise.
 MobilTelesco benchmarking studies \cite{parmar2025benchmarking} demonstrate that standard detection and generative models trained on feature-rich datasets fail to recover these sparse, low-contrast astrophysical features, resulting in poor reconstruction and loss of key stellar information.
 Our research addresses these limitations by introducing StrCGAN (Stellar Cyclic GAN), a generative model designed to enhance low-resolution astrophotography images into high-fidelity, ground-truth-like representations.
-Unlike standard CycleGAN, which is restricted to 2D mappings and often fails to preserve astrophysical structures, StrCGAN incorporates three key innovations: 3D convolutional layers to capture volumetric spatial correlations, multi-spectral fusion to align optical and near-infrared (NIR) domains, and astrophysical regularization modules to maintain stellar morphology.
-These enhancements allow StrCGAN to reconstruct detailed celestial surfaces from sparse, low-quality inputs effectively.
+Unlike standard CycleGAN, fails to preserve astrophysical features, StrCGAN incorporates some key innovations: multi-spectral fusion to align optical and near-infrared (NIR) domains for training, and astrophysical regularization modules to maintain stellar morphology.
+These enhancements allow StrCGAN to boost image resolution of the stellar 'blobs' barely a few pixels wide within the low-quality inputs effectively.